10 Clever Storage Ideas for a Small Laundry Room

 Take advantage of wall space and create organized storage in your laundry room by using adjustable shelves, like these from ClosetMaid's ShelfTrack and ShelfTrack Elite.
 Well-placed shelves over a counter or in a niche keep supplies close at hand, but also off the floor and out of the way of your work area.

 Unused corners in your laundry room are a great spot to think about adding some shelving.
-There are so many wall shelf options these days, so you can almost always find something to fit perfectly in your own space.
-They're a great spot to keep detergent, other cleaning supplies and lighter items.
+There are so many wall shelf options these days, so you can almost always find something to fit perfectly your space.

 Use Curtains to Separate Your Space